agwlprash/Exigo_Pumps/README.md

 pip install serial
 ```
 Use the ExiGo-pump_v4.py for simple liquid dosing and withdrawal.
+Please install the 'USB drivers' before running the code.

 _To look at what does the 'ExiGo-pump_v4_COM5_test_PUMPCODE_glass_syringe.py' does_